nathiegi/Repo1/holyday/version-1-2/user-manual-v-1-2.md

 9. Select the "Create" option to send the request to the selected supervisor.
 Then, all sent requests are shown organized by their response status.

 #### **3.2.2.2.
 "My Request" Section.**
+For sending requests must perform the following steps:
+1. Enter the "Request" drop down menu, then options option "New Request" and "My Request" is.
+2. Select the "New Request", then options "Time Off" is displayed and "Hour to favor".
+3. Select the "My Request".
+Then, all sent requests are shown organized by their response status. .
+4. This section lists all requests sent separated by the response status.

+**i.
+Accepted.**
+This section contains all the applications submitted which were accepted.
+*a)* It indicates the amount of data you want to see.
+*b)* Indicates the date when the request was made.
+*c)* Indicates the date of approval of the application.
+*d)* It shows the comment that your supervisor sent you when your request was confirmed.
+*e)* From this section you can access to see your request details.